Limit consumption of ‘fast foods’ and other processed foods high in fat, starches or sugars.

-Limiting these foods helps control calorie intake and maintain a healthy weight.
+Limiting high-fat and high-calorie foods helps control calorie intake and maintain a healthy weight.

 High-calorie foods (also known as calorie-dense or energy-dense foods) include things like:

 Even small portions of these foods contain lots of calories and they are often low in the vital nutrients your body needs.

 Reshaping your plate to include more wholegrains, vegetables, fruit and pulses will keep you feeling fuller for longer on fewer calories, which can help you to maintain a healthy weight, reducing your cancer risk.